Between the Eyes

 Between the Eyes is the debut album by Seattle-based rock band Love Battery.
 Sub Pop Records had initially released a single titled "Between the Eyes" in 1989.
 Tupelo Recordings then released Between the Eyes as an EP/mini-album in 1990 (with "Licensed by Sub Pop" printed on the artwork).
 Sub Pop then solely released the final version in 1991, which expanded the album with three additional tracks.
+Between the Eyes is the only Love Battery album to feature original bassist Tommy Simpson.
+His replacement, Jim Tillman, played on the aforementioned three additional tracks when the album was widely issued.

-Critical reception
+Reception

 The single landed at No. 36 on Pastes list of the "50 Best Grunge Songs"; Paste called the LP "a stripped-down, gut-churning collection of gritty guitars and vox."
-The Stranger wrote that the LP, and its follow-up, Dayglo, "remain psychedelic twin towers" in the catalog of Sub Pop.
+The Stranger wrote that the LP, and its follow-up Dayglo, "remain psychedelic twin towers" in the catalog of Sub Pop.